 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-If you’re looking to earn more points and miles, it’s important to understand the rules set by major credit card issuers.
+If you want to earn more points and miles, it’s important to understand the rules set by major credit card issuers.
 A long-term application strategy can help you make the most of your everyday spending and bring you closer to your travel goals.

 Why Create a Credit Card Strategy?

-Banks make money from credit card fees, interest charged to cardholders, and transaction fees paid by merchants when you use your card.
+Banks make money from credit card fees, interest charged to cardholders, and transaction fees paid by merchants each time you use your card.
 In return, issuers offer generous welcome bonuses to attract new customers and ongoing rewards to encourage everyday use.

 These rewards work like a rebate on your purchases.
 With the right application and spending strategy, you can earn a meaningful return in the form of points or cash back, which you can then use for travel or other expenses.